Sarel-Esterhuizen/GroqSharp/README.md

 - **Fluent API**: Configure client options and parameters fluently for convenient setup.
 - **Structured Responses**: Utilize specific JSON response structures for predictable outputs.
+- **Function Integration**: Integrate and manage function calling within your applications.
-- **Retry Mechanism**: Implement configurable retry policies to handle transient errors effectively.
+- **Retry Mechanism**: Implement configurable retry policies to handle transient errors when working with structured data effectively.
-- **Streaming Support**: Support for streaming responses to process data as it becomes available.
+- **Streaming Support**: Support for streaming responses to process data as it becomes available, providing real-time interaction capabilities.

+GroqSharp's function/tool integration support allows developers to extend the functionality of the Groq platform within their applications, making it easier to implement complex workflows and data manipulations directly within chat interfaces.

 ## Getting Started